-I took a job doing technical project managment at a design firm called Few.
-Most of our projects are websites or webapps for clients, with a few React Native projects mixed in.
+I took a job doing technical project management at a design firm called Few.
+Most of our projects are websites or web apps for clients, with a few React Native projects mixed in.
 I've managed the gamut of those type of projects, and have a great feel of how the development life-cycle works.
-Scoping features and delivering on them, from a management point of view, although I've gotten a few PRs merged in my time at Few.
+Scoping features and delivering on them.
+Eventually I transitioned over to front-end development and did that for several months full time.

 Early in the pandemic I started working on Protege.dev with my good friend Drew Clements.
 We built it with React + TailwindCSS, but eventually started taking on too much freelance work to continue contributing.